LegendaryMediaTV/EGP-Graphai/exports/markdown-par/WEBUS2020/42-LUK.md

 <sup>20</sup> When the men had come to him, they said, “John the Baptizer has sent us to you, saying, ‘Are you he who comes, or should we look for another?’ ”

 <sup>21</sup> In that hour he cured many of diseases and plagues and evil spirits; and to many who were blind he gave sight.
 <sup>22</sup> Jesus answered them, “Go and tell John the things which you have seen and heard: that the blind receive their sight, the lame walk, the lepers are cleansed, the deaf hear, the dead are raised up, and the poor have good news preached to them.
 <sup>23</sup> Blessed is he who finds no occasion for stumbling in me.”

 <sup>24</sup> When John’s messengers had departed, he began to tell the multitudes about John, “What did you go out into the wilderness to see?
 A reed shaken by the wind?
 <sup>25</sup> But what did you go out to see?
 A man clothed in soft clothing?
 Behold, those who are gorgeously dressed and live delicately are in kings’ courts.
 <sup>26</sup> But what did you go out to see?
 A prophet?
 Yes, I tell you, and much more than a prophet.
 <sup>27</sup> This is he of whom it is written,<br>‘Behold, I send my messenger before your face,<br>who will prepare your way before you.’<sup>b</sup>

 <sup>28</sup> “For I tell you, among those who are born of women there is not a greater prophet than John the Baptizer; yet he who is least in God’s Kingdom is greater than he.”

 <sup>29</sup> When all the people and the tax collectors heard this, they declared God to be just, having been baptized with John’s baptism.
 <sup>30</sup> But the Pharisees and the lawyers rejected the counsel of God, not being baptized by him themselves.

-<sup>31</sup>

- “To what then should I compare the people of this generation?
+<sup>31</sup> <sup>c</sup> “To what then should I compare the people of this generation?
 What are they like?
 <sup>32</sup> They are like children who sit in the marketplace and call to one another, saying, ‘We piped to you, and you didn’t dance.
 We mourned, and you didn’t weep.’
 <sup>33</sup> For John the Baptizer came neither eating bread nor drinking wine, and you say, ‘He has a demon.’
 <sup>34</sup> The Son of Man has come eating and drinking, and you say, ‘Behold, a glutton and a drunkard, a friend of tax collectors and sinners!’
 <sup>35</sup> Wisdom is justified by all her children.”

 <sup>36</sup> One of the Pharisees invited him to eat with him.
 He entered into the Pharisee’s house and sat at the table.
 <sup>37</sup> Behold, a woman in the city who was a sinner, when she knew that he was reclining in the Pharisee’s house, brought an alabaster jar of ointment.
 <sup>38</sup> Standing behind at his feet weeping, she began to wet his feet with her tears, and she wiped them with the hair of her head, kissed his feet, and anointed them with the ointment.
 <sup>39</sup> Now when the Pharisee who had invited him saw it, he said to himself, “This man, if he were a prophet, would have perceived who and what kind of woman this is who touches him, that she is a sinner.”

 <sup>40</sup> Jesus answered him, “Simon, I have something to tell you.”

 He said, “Teacher, say on.”

 <sup>41</sup> “A certain lender had two debtors.
 The one owed five hundred denarii, and the other fifty.
 <sup>42</sup> When they couldn’t pay, he forgave them both.
 Which of them therefore will love him most?”

 <sup>43</sup> Simon answered, “He, I suppose, to whom he forgave the most.”

 He said to him, “You have judged correctly.”
 <sup>44</sup> Turning to the woman, he said to Simon, “Do you see this woman?
 I entered into your house, and you gave me no water for my feet, but she has wet my feet with her tears, and wiped them with the hair of her head.
 <sup>45</sup> You gave me no kiss, but she, since the time I came in, has not ceased to kiss my feet.
 <sup>46</sup> You didn’t anoint my head with oil, but she has anointed my feet with ointment.
 <sup>47</sup> Therefore I tell you, her sins, which are many, are forgiven, for she loved much.
 But one to whom little is forgiven, loves little.”
 <sup>48</sup> He said to her, “Your sins are forgiven.”

 <sup>49</sup> Those who sat at the table with him began to say to themselves, “Who is this who even forgives sins?”

 <sup>50</sup> He said to the woman, “Your faith has saved you.
 Go in peace.”

 > - <sup>a</sup> 12.
 The phrase “only born” is from the Greek word “μονογενη”, which is sometimes translated “only begotten” or “one and only”.
 > - <sup>b</sup> 27.
 Malachi 3:1
+> - <sup>c</sup> 31.
+TR adds “But the Lord said,”

 ## Chapter 8